Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 Once initialized, if collection is enabled, glean will automatically start collecting [baseline metrics](metrics.yaml) and sending its [pings](docs/pings.md).

+Glean should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.
+Library code should never call `Glean.initialize`, since it should be called exactly once per application.

 ### Defining metrics

 The metrics that your application collects must be defined in a `metrics.yaml`